brainstormforce/slack-invite/readme.txt

 Step 6: Login with details you added while creating a user.

 What App Consist Of:
-Step 1: Dashboard.
+1. Dashboard
 	a.
 Here you will get all the basic notifications about the App.
 	b.
 Like how many invitees do you have etc.

-Step 2: Slack Settings:
+2. Slack Settings
 	a.
 This App need slack tokens to communicate with your slack account.
 	b.
 Here you just need to take the token from your slack account and add it in this App.
 	c.
 How to get slack token?
 Follow below steps.

-Step 3: Email Settings:
+		1. Login to your slack account in browser as administrator.
+		2. Open the following URL in your browser https://api.slack.com/web
+		3. Scroll down in bottom of the page there is a authentication section there you can find your token.
+		Note: You must be login as administrator only than that token will work properly.

+3. Email Settings
 	a.
 Here you can add more users to whom you can send emails when user request for invitation

-Step 4: Inviteess
+4. Inviteess
 	a.
 Here you will get all list of all user who has requested to join your team.
 	b.
 From Status column you can take an action over there request.